-Studies have also found that people with BPD tend to be sexually impulsive and may engage in risky sexual behaviors that may put their relationships at risk.
-This sexual impulsiveness also makes people with BPD prone to cheating, further creating unstable relationships.
+Studies have also found that people with BPD tend to be sexually impulsive and may engage in risky sexual behaviors.
+This risky sexual behavior may put their relationships at risk.
+This impulsive behavior also makes people with BPD prone to cheating, further creating unstable relationships.

 BPD Relationship Cycles

 The BPD relationship cycle refers to the stages of a relationship when one partner has borderline personality disorder.
 The cycle typically has six stages, namely:

 When the relationship is still fresh, the partner with BPD idealizes the other partner.
 They view their partner as the perfect person and are near obsessed with their partner.

 Also called the honeymoon phase, this stage can have you thinking that your partner can do no wrong.
 The partner with BPD will put their partner on a pedestal and see them as almost perfect.